top of page

 1. Detecting Cash Flow Discrepancies

-By means of reconciliation of your accounts, every transaction—from payments to deposits—is precisely noted.
-Missing payments, illegal charges, duplicate entries, or data entry mistakes are just a few of the several causes of disparities.
-Quick identification and resolution of these problems helps to preserve the integrity of your financial data.
+By means of reconciliation of your accounts, every transaction—from payments to deposits and withdrawals—is precisely noted.
+There are several reasons for discrepancies between your company's books and bank data, including missing payments, illegal charges, duplicate entries, timing differences, or data entry mistakes.
+Quick identification and resolution of these problems helps to preserve the integrity of your financial data, detect fraud, and prevent fraudulent transactions.

 Detailed Example:

 Assume your ledger notes a $5,000 client payment, but processing fees cause your bank statement to show just $4,800.
-This $200 mismatch can go unreported without reconciliation, therefore causing reporting mistakes or possibly cash flow problems.
+This $200 difference can go unreported without reconciliation, therefore causing reporting mistakes or possibly cash flow problems.
+Regular bank reconciliations help the company's accounting department to identify such discrepancies early and make the necessary adjustments to align the book balance and bank balance, resulting in accurate financial statements.

 2. Improving Cash Flow Efficiency